mitre-attack/mitreattack-python/README.md

                         Output techniques mapped to the given group, software, or mitigation.
 Argument can be name, associated group/software, or ATT&CK ID.
+  --mass-type {group,software,mitigation}
+                        Output a collection of matrices to the specified folder, each one representing a different instance of the target type.
-  -o OUTPUT, --output OUTPUT
+  -p PATH, --path PATH  Path to the output layer directory (mass-type) -o OUTPUT, --output OUTPUT
-                        Path to the output layer file --domain {enterprise,mobile,ics}
+                        Path to the output layer file (output) --domain {enterprise,mobile,ics}
                         Which domain to build off of --source {taxii,local}